robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 The rule of thumb here is: **"Last one wins!"**

-This is not entirely accurate, as the scope of a variable defines its lifetime and availability.
+The scope of a variable defines its lifetime and availability.
 As long as a variable is in scope, the last definition takes precedence over the previous ones.

 For example, a local variable defined as a [3.3.5 User Keyword Arguments](Chapter_3_Keyword_Design_Variables_Resources.md#335-user-keyword-arguments) has a higher priority than a suite variable defined in the `*** Variables ***` section of the suite file.
-However, once the keyword body scope is exited, the suite variable is back in scope with higher priority.
+However, once the keyword body scope is exited, the suite variable is back in scope with higher priority and the local variable is no longer existent.

 ### 5.1.2 Variable Scopes